ongraphpythondev/Odoo1/odoo/README.md

 -------------------------

 IN ODOO we can do task like -:

-1 - creating a free trial account on Odoo app.
+1 - creating a free trial account on Odoo.

 2-  Enable the developer mode to access more features.